 Both metal hydrides and PCMs, in the form of raw materials, have very low thermal conductivities (on the order of 0.1W/m-K).
 This is a detriment to designing a compact thermal storage system.
 Metal fins or graphite foams are often used with PCMs to enhance the heat transfer.
 For metal hydrides, ACT utilizes a “micro-encapsulation technique” to achieve a thermal conductivity of 5W/m-K or greater.

-The figure below shows a prototype thermal storage test article that has a heat storage volume of 5cc.
+The figure to the left shows a prototype thermal storage test article that has a heat storage volume of 5cc.
 The test article consists of a heat pipe, a heat storage material container and a water cooling jacket.
 A cartridge heater is attached to the heat pipe evaporator to provide heat input.
 The test article is insulated from the ambient to minimize the heat loss during testing.

 Two test articles of identical dimensions were fabricated and tested at the same conditions.
 One of the articles used a metal hydride and the other used a PCM in the heat storage container.
-Above is a photo of the test setup.
+To the right is a photo of the test setup.